kpachhai/flaskgame/README.md

   ./run.sh docker
   ```

+  **NOTE**: Running the program in docker will use Gunicorn to run the Flask application and also runs it as if it were deployed in a production environment.

 Once the game is running, you can interact with it using the API endpoints described below.

 ## API Endpoints